ParisAstronomicalDataCentre/OPUS/docs/settings.md

 Local settings
 --------------

-The file `$OPUS_DIR/settings_local.py` contains local variables that are specific to an installation.
-Values in this file override the default values.
+The file `$OPUS_DIR/settings_local.py`, if present, is read by OPUS to override the default values.

-This file should also contains default tokens that have to be set internally and kept secret to ensure application security.
-The file should thus have restricted access by the web server only.
+This file also contains default tokens that have to be set internally and kept secret to ensure application security.
+This file should thus have restricted access by the web server only.

-Local settings should thus be set before running the application, here is an example:
+Local settings are to be set before running the application, here is an example:

     # OPUS global config
     DEBUG=False